ArctosDB/documentation-wiki/_best_practices/TACC_allocation.markdown

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Caution.jpg) **Caution**

+* Avoid the use of spaces in folder and file names.
 * Directories created by TACC users are only accessible to the TACC user who created them but directories created by the TACC-authorized manager can be made accessible to any authorized TACC user.
 * Once loaded, files may only be removed by the TACC user who uploaded them.